Economy of Scotland: Justice

 The Scottish Legal system draws from the civil law tradition, and has more in common with civil law traditions such as in France, than the Common-Law of England and Wales.
 The Judiciary of Scotland run the Civil and Criminal courts and set court procedure through Acts of Sederunt, or Acts of Ajournal, respectively.
 Solicitors in Scotland are regulated by the Law Society of Scotland, rather than through the Solicitors Regulation Authority.
 Advocates are regulated by the Faculty of Advocates whereas in England and Wales; barristers are regulated by their Inn.

-The criminal justice system is almost entirely devolved; including the Procurator Fiscal (the Scottish public prosecutor), the police force employing about 17,000 full-time equivalent (FTE) staff in 2019, and HM prisons in Scotland which collectively imprison 8,500 people.
-The most distinct differences in the Scottish criminal justice system is that only a simple majority of 15 is required to convict, the requirement for corroberation of evidence, and the existence of a third verdict.
+The criminal justice system is entirely devolved to the Scottish Parliament; including the Procurator Fiscal (the Scottish public prosecutor), the police force employing about 17,000 full-time equivalent (FTE) staff in 2019, and HM prisons in Scotland which collectively imprison 8,500 people.
+The most distinct differences in the Scottish criminal justice system is that only a simple majority of 15 is required to convict, the requirement for corroboration of evidence, and the existence of a third verdict.
 The Cabinet Secretary for Justice is responsible for policy matters affecting these systems such as legal aid, prison governance, drugs rehabilitation, reoffending, victims and witnesses, sentencing guidelines, and anti-social behaviour, but has a legal duty to uphold the independence of the courts and the legal profession.
 Following its creation from the merger of eight regional fire & rescue services, the Cabinet Secretary for Justice is also responsible for the Scottish Fire and Rescue Service.

 The civil justice system also has many differences from England and Wales with many differences in Contract Law, Property Law, and Family Law.
 Scots law has 'Delict' rather than 'tort' law, and no legal concept of equity.
 'Heritable title' is equivalent to a freehold in England and Wales, however there is no equivalent of a leasehold in Scots' law.